2026 Region 2 Conference

 Mark of Excellence Awards | 4:30 to 5:30

-Robin Reed is a journalist and was a lead news anchor and chief meteorologist at WDBJ-DT in Roanoke, Virginia for over 40 years until his retirement in December 2022.
+Presentation of the 2026 Mark of Excellence Awards by Robin Reed.
+Reed is a journalist and was a lead news anchor and chief meteorologist at WDBJ-DT in Roanoke, Virginia for over 40 years until his retirement in December 2022.
 Today Reed is Robin Reed is a professor of practice in the School of Communication at Virginia Tech.

 Networking and Reception | 5:30 to 6:30